WinOpsDBA/DBAinTheCloud/README.md

 DevSecOps - How to validate terraform script and run security static code analysis with use of tfsec as a part of Azure DevOps CI/CD pipeline.

+## 12-container-trivy-sacnning

+DevSecOps - How to scan a container for vulnerabilities and publish results as a part of Azure DevOps CI/CD pipeline.

+## 14-dastardly-burp-cicd-dast-scanning

+How to implement DAST security scanning for web application/portal with the use of the Dastardly tool as a part of Azure DevOps CI/CD pipeline.